kallaballa/libnfporb/README.md

 Note that is wasn't completely possible to implement it as suggested in the paper because it had several shortcomings that prevent complete NFP generation on some of my test cases.
 Especially the termination criteria (reference point returns to first point of NFP) proved to be wrong (see: test-case rect).
 Also tracking of used edges can't be performed as suggested in the paper since there might be situations where no edge of A is traversed (see: test-case doublecon).

-By default the library is using floating point as coordinate type but by defining the flag "LIBNFP_USE_RATIONAL" the library can be instructed to use infinite precision.
+By default the library is using floating point as coordinate type but by defining the flag "LIBNFP_USE_RATIONAL" the library can be instructed to use arbitrary precision.

 ## Build
 The library has two dependencies: [Boost Geometry](http://www.boost.org/doc/libs/1_65_1/libs/geometry/doc/html/index.html) and [libgmp](https://gmplib.org).
 If you have problems with Boost try version 1.65 (though I am using 1.76 at the moment).
 You need to install those first before building.